-In Montana, hunting regulations are evaluated biennially and are approved by the commission.
-The 2023 Plan is intended to guide FWP proposals to meet the goals set forth.
-Thus, the process of setting goals is important and must come before the commission determines appropriate hunting regulations.
-Hunting regulations must be determined only after the desired biological and sociological goals have been clearly identified.
+In Montana, hunting regulations are evaluated biennially and established by the Commission.
+The Commission, not FWP, has the authority to fix harvest quotas.
+The 2023 Plan is intended to guide FWP proposals to the commission in accordance with each entities' statutory obligations.
+Thus, the process of setting goals occurs before the commission determines appropriate hunting regulations, which incorporate a sustainable population number.
 Evaluating hunting regulations biennially provides FWP wildlife managers the opportunity to assess the efficacy of a regulation in meeting goals and adapt elk harvest strategies on an as-needed basis.

-There are several functional differences between the proposed 2023 Plan and the 2005 Plan.
-The 2023 Plan allows for updates to the plan, with a deliberate evaluation every five years (offset from biennial season-setting years).
-The 2023 Plan has an indefinite expected lifespan, but may be updated when public opinion, management approaches, or management challenges change substantially as evaluated by FWP.
-Major changes to management would generate a critical review and possible updates to the plan.
-The 2005 Plan included annual changes to population goals and regulation packages.
-By allowing for updates, the most current available elk management tools will be included as needed, and individuals interested in changes to the 2023 Plan would be provided opportunity to share their perspective using a formal public process, which may be included in season-setting processes managed by the commission.
+There are several functional differences between the 2005 plan and the 2023 Plan.
+The 2005 Plan included annual changes to recommended population goals and proposed regulation packages.
+The 2023 Plan allows for updates to the plan, with a deliberate evaluation approximately every five years (offset from biennial season-setting years).
+The 2023 Plan has an indefinite expected lifespan, but after 15-years will be evaluated by FWP for the necessity of an update, major revision, or development of a new plan.
+By allowing for updates, the most current available elk management tools will be included as needed, and individuals interested in changes to the 2023 Plan will be provided opportunity to share their perspective using a formal public process, including the commission's season-setting processes.
 Under the 2023 Plan, FWP may incorporate new, adaptive, or innovative approaches to monitoring and management of elk as new science and information becomes available.
-This type of change would only initiate an update to the 2023 Plan.
+This type of change would only initiate an update to the 2023 Plan if it resulted in a substantive change to management or monitoring strategies.

-Another difference between the 2005 Plan and the 2023 Plan is the structure by which harvest regulations are prescribed for each HD in the state.
+Another difference between the 2005 Plan and the 2023 Plan is the structure by which recommended harvest numbers are proposed for each HD in the state.
 The 2005 Plan included a set of hunting regulation packages (standard, liberal, and restrictive) with population measurement criteria (triggers) for moving from one regulation package to another.
 The approach in the 2005 Plan directly tied hunting regulation packages to results of monitoring data, which differed by HD and did not have consistent statewide responses.
 As elk management tools have changed over the past 18 years, the prescribed management action of a single specific season type resulted in season packages that were no longer available (e.g., legislative discontinuation of the antlerless A7 license), or failed to prescribe new season packages that are now available but were not available when the 2005 Plan was developed (e.g., shoulder seasons by commission action that extended season dates for some elk hunts, legislative increase to the annual bag-limit per hunter up to three elk per year).
 The 2023 Plan includes harvest matrices for antlerless and antlered elk that describe all season-types currently available in Montana ranging from liberal to restrictive.
-Each HD can move through the harvest matrices as needed to meet multiple goals, and the matrices can be updated as needed (see the Antlerless and Antlered Harvest Matrices on page 50 in the 2023 Draft Elk Management Plan).
+Each HD can move through the harvest matrices as needed to meet multiple goals, and the matrices can be updated as needed (see the Antlerless and Antlered Harvest Matrices on page 42-51 in the 2023 Elk Management Plan).